zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/deploying-finetuned-models.md

 Optimizing your deployment for low latency and high throughput is crucial for real-time engagement.
 Start by focusing on model optimization techniques such as quantization to reduce model size and inference time.
-You'll note that we already did this a little in the guides and notebooks.
 You might also explore distillation techniques to create smaller, faster models that approximate the performance of larger ones without sacrificing too much accuracy.